Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token: Experiments

-For the base model, we integrate the proposed Causal2Vec with three decoder-only LLMs with parameter sizes ranging from 1.3B to 7B, including Sheared-LLaMA-1.3B (S-LLaMA-1.3B)~\citep{sheared}, Llama-2-7B-chat (LLaMA-2-7B)~\citep{llama2}, and Mistral-7B-Instruct-v0.2 (Mistral-7B)~\citep{mistral}.
-Regrading the off-the-shelf bidirectional encoder, we adopt E5-base-v2~\citep{e5}, a lightweight model with only 110M parameters.
-All LLMs are finetuned using low-rank adaptation (LoRA)~\citep{hu2022lora} on A100 80GB GPUs.
-In particular, LoRA is also applied to the bidirectional encoder when using the 1.3B LLM (refer to section \ref{freeze_bert} for the reason).
-Refer to Appendix~\ref{appnendix: details_training} and~\ref{appnendix: details_evaluation} for further experimental details.
+For the base model, we integrate Causal2Vec with four decoder-only LLMs ranging from 1.3B to 7B parameters: Sheared-LLaMA-1.3B (S-LLaMA-1.3B), Qwen2.5-1.5B-Instruct (Qwen2.5-1.5B), Llama-2-7B-chat (LLaMA-2-7B), and Mistral-7B-Instruct-v0.2 (Mistral-7B).
+Regarding the off-the-shelf bidirectional encoder, we adopt E5-base-v2~\citep{e5}, a lightweight model with only 110M parameters.
+All LLMs are fine-tuned using LoRA~\cite{hu2022lora} on A100 80GB GPUs.
+In particular, LoRA is also applied to the bidirectional encoder when using the 1.3B and 1.5B LLMs (see Appendix~\ref{appendix:freeze_bert} for the reason).
+More experimental details are provided in Appendices~\ref{appnendix: details_training} and~\ref{appnendix: details_evaluation}.